My wake-up call was a powerful roar of a male lion that seemed to be thundering right on my door step.

-By the time I heaved my broke [email protected] from the Mombo Camp’s seventy thousand pula a night bed, a colony of chirping birds and a cote of cooing doves had rounded off a meditative and calming medley of baritones, tenors and sopranos.
+By the time I heaved my broke a@s from the Mombo Camp’s seventy thousand pula a night bed, a colony of chirping birds and a cote of cooing doves had rounded off a meditative and calming medley of baritones, tenors and sopranos.

 I turned off all the whirring ceiling fans which were such a jarring discord, opened all the wood sliding louvre shutters for an uninterrupted view of the Mombo Camp floodplains, poured myself a shot of Singleton whisky, slumped onto the light brown Winchester couch, took a deep breath, closed my eyes and soaked it all in.